zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 The REST API endpoints can be protected by the `org.springframework.security.access.prepost.PreAuthorize` annotation.

-The SDK defined two new securiry expressions:
+The SDK defined two new security expressions:

 - `boolean hasSafResourceAccess(String resourceClass, String resourceName, String accessLevel)` - return `true` when user has access to the resource
 - `boolean hasSafServiceResourceAccess(String resourceNameSuffix, String accessLevel)` - similar as the previous one but the resource class and resource name prefix is taken from the service configuration in `application.yml` under key `zowe.commons.security.saf`